harness/flag_cleanup/docs/tree_sitter_playground_guide.md

 ![Tree Sitter Playground Query](./images/tree-sitter-query.png "Tree Sitter Playground Query")

 You can see in this example that our blue highlighted @func_id in the Query box now matches the blue highlighted "isEnabled" function in the code section, and similar for the orange @arg_id and harnessappdemodarkmode.

+This query box will also highlight any invalid syntax you may have.